 2) If so, can this increase be cost-effectively measured and verified at management-relevant scales?
 Assessing soil carbon stocks currently requires gas chromatography and elemental analysis.
 These laboratory-based methods are highly accurate, but also time consuming and expensive.
 High costs restrict the number of samples managers can take, meaning quantification happens infrequently and is only done on a small portion of a farm or ranch.
 As a result, current soil inventories lack the spatial and temporal resolution needed to accurately quantify soil carbon stocks across large scales.

-We have recently developed a soil carbon measurement protocol that makes use of low-cost field reflectometers.
+We have recently developed a soil carbon measurement protocol that makes use of low-cost field reflectometers made by Our Sci.
 These affordable, pocket-sized devices measure soil carbon using the reflectance of soils in the visible and infrared spectra.
 As carbon content increases, a soil’s color darkens, giving it a slightly different spectral signature than soil with lower carbon content.
-Standard benchtop spectrophotometers used in similar work cost $3,000-$10,000 and are not portable, whereas this device can be produced for an order of magnitude cheaper.
+Standard benchtop spectrophotometers used in similar work cost ~$65,000 and are either not portable or very cumbersome, whereas this device can be produced for an order of magnitude cheaper.

 The field reflectometer devices are integrated with an easy-to-use mobile app allowing users to collect spectral data and sample information while simultaneously recording their GPS position.
 These collated data are recorded in the app and automatically pushed to a cloud server whenever an internet connection is available.
 During model development, a small subset of soil samples (~20%) are sent for traditional, highly accurate laboratory analysis, such as gas chromatography-mass spectrometry.
 This subset of data is then used to build machine learning models relating lab-measured soil carbon levels to the data collected with the field reflectometer.
 Additionally, freely available remote-sensing data are integrated into these models to improve estimates .